ghost160111/ghost160111/README.md

 # Devcybercode

-It is platform for showcasing and adverticing "Website Development" service for users.
+It is platform for showcasing and adverticing "Website Development" service.

 # ZRAS